JDM95aus/OpenSourceTerraCore/P_O_S_T_FoodSynthesizer.md

    - Capillary action should draw filler through joint
 5. Cool naturally - DO NOT quench

-[DIAGRAM: Heat movement pattern for brazing]
+Note: Heat movement pattern for brazing

 ERROR RECOVERY:
 - Filler won't flow: More heat on steel, less on copper